kyleRhess/kyleRhess/README.md

 _A random quote_
 ___
-***So the mere constraint of staying in regular contact with us will push you to make things happen, because otherwise you'll be embarrassed to tell us that you haven't done anything new since the last time we talked.
+***Students should be evaluated on how well they can achieve the goals they strived to achieve within a realistic context.
+Students need to learn to do things, not know things.
--- Paul Graham (a talk at Y Combinator, for startup creators).***
+-- Roger Schank, Engines for Education***
 ___
-##### Updated on: 06/08/2023, 19:05:36
+##### Updated on: 06/10/2023, 19:13:41
 ###### Quotes from [erickedji](https://gist.github.com/erickedji/68802)